henrisve/nd025-capstone-starbucks/README.md

 The blog post for this project can be found here: <to be inserted when published>

 # File Descriptions
-This repo contaians the following files \
+This repo contaians the following files:

 .\
 ├── helper_functions.py                 # All the helper functions used\